 Staging

-Every piece goes through a staging process before publication.
-Routine factual news, well-sourced from public materials, publishes after a two-hour hold window.
-Stories that name individuals critically, cover financial matters, or rely on a single source require human clearance or publish after 24 hours with a disclosure note.
-Anything where the content could expose the publication to legal liability does not publish without explicit operator approval.
-The operator can review, edit, or kill any piece at any stage.
+Every piece is staged as a pull request on GitHub before publication, classified into one of three risk levels.
+Green stories -- routine factual news, well-sourced from public materials -- auto-merge after a two-hour hold.
+Amber stories -- those naming individuals critically, covering financial matters, or relying on a single source -- hold for 24 hours with a disclosure note.
+Red stories do not merge without explicit operator approval.
+The operator can review, edit, or kill any piece at any stage by closing the pull request.

 Corrections